 Plastic pollution is a key environmental issue on investors’ ESG agenda.
 As a practical contribution to address concerns, the Investor Forum brought together nine institutional investors to co-sponsor a new BSI technical standard which aims to catalyse the change in corporate behaviour needed to eliminate plastic pellet leakage into the environment.

-In 2018, McInroy & Wood asked for the Forum’s assistance in coordinating an engagement with the standard setting agencies.
-With the Forum’s help, 18 investors signed a letter calling for new standards to be written which would codify best practice and equip companies to address a problem throughout their supply chain.
+In 2018, boutique asset manager McInroy & Wood identified the lack of pellet management standards as a key challenge when trying to raise the issue with companies.
+They asked for the Investor Forum’s assistance in coordinating an engagement with the standard setting agencies, and 18 investors signed a letter calling for new standards to codify best practice.

 Allianz Global Investors, Brewin Dolphin, Environment Agency Pension Fund, Generation Investment Management, LGPS Central, McInroy & Wood, Man Group, Ownership Capital, and Troy Asset Management.

 The new standard – PAS 510: 2021 – launched in July 2021, means that, for the first time, companies can take a fully auditable and verifiable risk-based approach to eliminating pellet loss and demonstrate compliance with best practice.
 The PAS will be freely available and internationally applicable, which makes it an attractive tool for procurement teams.